Indian maritime history: Early Common Era—High Middle Ages

 Kollam (also called Quilon or Desinganadu's) in coastal Kerala become operational in AD.825, and has a high commercial reputation since the days of the Phoenicians and Romans, The ruler of Kollam (who were vassals of Pandya dynasty who in turn later became vassals of Chola dynasty) also used to exchange the embassies with Chinese rulers and there was flourishing Chinese settlement at Kollam.
 The Indian commercial connection with Southeast Asia proved vital to the merchants of Arabia and Persia between the 7th and 8th centuries CE, and merchant Sulaiman of Siraf in Persia (9th Century) found Kollam to be the only port in India, touched by the huge Chinese junks, on his way from Carton of Persian Gulf.
 Marco Polo, the great Venetian traveller, who was in Chinese service under Kublakhan in 1275, visited Kollam and other towns on the west coast, in his capacity as a Chinese mandarin.
 Fed by the Chinese trade, port of Kollam was also mentioned by Ibn Battuta in the 14th century as one of the five Indian ports he had seen in the course of his travels during twenty-four years.

 Growth and development of agriculture in Kerala hinterlands brought about plentiful availability of surplus.
 The excess agricultural crops and grains were bartered for other necessities in angadis or trading centres, turning the ports to cities.
 Traders used coins especially in foreign trade to export spices, muslin, cotton, pearls and precious stones to countries of the west and received the wine, olive oil, amphora and terracotta pots from there.
 Egyptian dinars and Venetian ducats (1284-1797) were in great demand in medieval Kerala's international trade.

 The Arabs and the Chinese were important trade partners of medieval Kerala.
 Arab trade and navigation attained a new enthusiasm since the birth and spread of Islam.
 Four gold coins of Umayyad Caliphate (665-750 CE) found in Kothamangalam testifies the visit of Arab traders to Kerala in that period.
 With the formation of Abbasid Caliphate (750-1258 CE) the Golden Age of Islam began and trade flourished as the religion was favorably disposed towards trade.
-Ninth century on wards the Arab trade to Malabar was raised to new esteems and saw many outposts of Muslim merchants.
+Ninth century onwards the Arab trade to Malabar was raised to new esteems and saw many outposts of Muslim merchants.
+Malabar maritime traders, reviled as lowest-caste Hindus due to longstanding maritime taboos, rapidly converted to Islam.
 This, later on, became a strong element of Kerala Maritime History.